t41372/Open-LLM-VTuber/README.md

 - Original Whisper from OpenAI.
 Install it with `pip install -U openai-whisper`
 - The slowest of all.
 Added as an experiment to see if it can utilize macOS GPU.
 It didn't.

+`GroqWhisperASR` (online, API Key required)

+- Whisper endpoint from Groq.
+It's very fast and has a lot of free usage every day.
+It's pre-installed.
+Get an API key from [groq](https://console.groq.com/keys) and add it into the GroqWhisper setting in the `conf.yaml`.
+- API key and internet connection are required.

 `AzureASR` (online, API Key required)

 - Azure Speech Recognition.
 Install with `pip install azure-cognitiveservices-speech`.
 - API key and internet connection are required.